Nikithakayitha/SignDetection/README.md

 Dependencies dor training model:

 label_map_util and visualization_utils from object_detection.utils

 model_builder from object_detection.builders

-Successful model building enables us to make real-time detection.
+Successful model building enables us to make real-time detections.

-**Not just Sign detection we can even work on different posture detection in a similar way.
+**Not just Sign detection we can even work on different posture detection in a similar way.**